-While it’s been widely accepted that Overwatch is a first person shooter, many of the roster line up don’t use traditional guns.
-The games resident cyborg ninja, Genji, uses a sword throwing star combination in order to accomplish his role as a damage inflicting offensive hero.
+While it’s widely accepted that Overwatch is a first-person shooter, many of its roster's line-up don’t use traditional guns.
+The game's resident cyborg-ninja, Genji, uses a sword-throwing star combination in order to accomplish his role as a damage-inflicting offensive hero.

-According to Overwatch lore, Genji’s odachi is named Ryu-ichimonji and has never been inspected, examined or repaired by anyone other than Genji.
-However, that’s not put a stop to the guys behind Men at Arms from making an attempt at forging the legendary weapon.
+According to Overwatch lore, Genji’s Odachi is named Ryu-ichimonji and has never been inspected, examined, or repaired by anyone other than Genji.
+However, that hasn't put a stop to the guys behind Men at Arms from making an attempt at forging the legendary weapon.

 This build was particularly tricky due to the traditional elements involved with forging the sword and the modern-day tech that would allow for the glowing green strip that runs the length of the blade.